 The Department of Mechanical and Aerospace Engineering is committed to educating future engineers so that they may contribute to the economic growth and well-being of the state, the nation, and the world, and to the advancement of knowledge in the mechanical and aerospace sciences.

 The Department of Mechanical and Aerospace Engineering offers multi-disciplinary programs of education and research in the analysis and design of mechanical, thermal, and aerospace systems, products, and processes.
 Areas of emphasis of the programs enclude the applications of modern computer and multi-media technologies, and advanced computations, laser diagnostics, smart materials, robotics, and mechatronics in design and manufacturing, dynamics and control of machines and vehicles, transportation systems, thermal and energy systems, combustion and air pollution, fluid dynamics, and aerospace structures and vehicles.

 Mechanical Engineers use basic science in the design and manufacture of complex engineering systems.
 They apply physical and mechanical principles to the development of machines, energy conversion systems, materials, and equipment for guidance and control.
-The Mechanical Engineering program is accredited by the Accreditation Board for Engineering and Technology.
+The Mechanical Engineering program is accredited by ABET.

 Aerospace Engineers apply scientific knowledge to the design, manufacture and operation of bodies and vehicles influenced by aerodynamic forces.
-The Aerospace Science and Engineering program is accredited by the Accreditation Board for Engineering and Technology.
+The Aerospace Science and Engineering program is accredited by ABET.

 For Undergraduate Admissions information, please click here.